 Either a needle biopsy or outpatient biopsy is needed to diagnosis the growth.
-Treatment for benign bone tumors, malignant bone tumors, soft tissue tumors and sarcomas such as Malignant Fibrous Histiocytoma are discussed in the weekly tumor board which meets at The Nebraska Medical Center.
+Treatment for benign bone tumors, malignant bone tumors, soft tissue tumors and sarcomas such as Malignant Fibrous Histiocytoma are discussed in the weekly tumor board which meets at Nebraska Medicine.
 Treatment for bone cancers may include:

 - Limb Salvage Surgery